 "Around 35 percent of the species on Mt Roraima are endemic […] and 70 percent of those found on South America's tepuis exist only on these plateaus," according to "The World's Great Wonders: How They Were Made & Why They Are Amazing" by Jheri Osman.

-Among the plateau's one-offs: the Roraima bush toad (at right), a black, pebbly toad about an inch long with a yellow spotted belly and reportedly makes a sound like a drop in the water.
+Among the plateau's one-offs: the the Roraima black frog, a black, pebbly toad about an inch long with a yellow spotted belly and reportedly makes a sound like a drop in the water.

 The top of Roraima is dominated by age-old black rock formations, rich minerals like quartz, moss, low lying plants and some flowers.
 And water.
 Lots and lots of water.